 Export as CSV

 No Microsoft Excel?
 No problem.
 Simply export your data into a CSV (“comma-separated values”) file, which can be imported into all popular programs that work with tabulated data.
 Basically, all spreadsheets and database management systems support this type of file.
-So, all your bases are covered.

 Export to 7 additional file formats